-6. To release the belt, push the red button on the buckle.
-The belt will automatically retract to its stowed position.
-If necessary, slide the latch plate down the webbing to allow it to retract fully.
+6. To release the seat belt, push the red button on the buckle.
+The seat belt will automatically retract to its stowed position.
+If necessary, slide the latch plate down the webbing to allow the seat belt to retract fully.